-- Place flour in a large bowl; stir in salt, baking powder, baking soda, and cinnamon vigorously with a fork, or shake all in a sealed gallon-size storage bag.
+- Place flour in a large bowl; stir in salt, baking powder, baking soda, and cinnamon with a fork vigorously, or shake all well in a sealed gallon-size storage bag.

-- Mix flour mixture into butter/egg mixture; while adding flour, do not over-beat, as this toughens the bread.
+- Mix flour mixture into egg/sugar/oil; when adding flour, do not over-beat, as this toughens the bread.

-Pour in prepared pans; bake for 50-60 minutes, or until the loaf responds when pressed with finger; may also test with a toothpick, which will come out clean when done.
-Do not over-bake, as this will continue to cook some, while cooling for 10 minutes, in the pan, set on a rack; see photo.
+Bake for 50-60 minutes, or until the loaf responds when pressed with finger; may also test with a toothpick, which will come out clean when done.
+Do not over-bake, as this will continue to cook some, while cooling for 15 minutes in the pan set on a rack; see photo.